Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 What Tadhg Hickey also represents - beyond the vulgarity of irrational hatred - is the complete and utter failure of the Republic of Ireland to take any meaningful action to ensure that the country doesn’t become a hotbed of persecution for its tiny Jewish population.

-Official Ireland has long told its small Jewish population that they are a “treasured” minority (note: I was born in Dublin and lived in Ireland until moving to Israel at 25).
+Official Ireland has long told its small Jewish population that they are a “treasured” minority.
+I always found this kind of curious.

-I have never aspired in my life to be “treasured” (like most active or recovering writers, I’m a cantankerous bastard) - and while it’s heartening in an abstract sort of way to know that Ireland once elected a Jewish lord mayor, Jewish communities who live in the diaspora generally set their sights simply on peaceful coexistence rather than in being museum exhibits or held up as evidence of a makebelieve coexistence dictated on somebody else’s terms.
+While it’s heartening in an abstract sort of way to know that Ireland once elected a Jewish lord mayor (and all that) Jewish communities who live in the diaspora generally set their sights simply on peaceful coexistence rather than in being museum exhibits or held up as evidence of a makebelieve coexistence dictated on somebody else’s terms.

+To hear Zionism described as an ideology of hate and likened to Nazism makes any supposed tolerance ring very hollow.
 You cannot graft your own idea of national identity on any people.
 Accepting Jews only when they conform to a fringe stream of anti-Zionism Judaism is not vastly differently than just deeming Jews and Judaism unpalatable in your society altogether.
-Making up the falsehood that Zionism is some kind of mutant variant of Judaism doesn’t actually make it true.

 Within the laughably small microcosm of Irish-born Jews (who could probably all pack into a generously sized pub at a push) my voice may be a hawkish one.
 But I’m aware that others - especially those living in Ireland - pursue a more conciliatory tone and seek, endlessly, to find some sort of “better path.”

-As much as I think that they are well-intentioned but hopelessly misguided, I recognise that there are other opinions besides my own.
+As much as I think that they are well-intentioned but hopelessly misguided, I recognise that there are other opinions in the room.
 But in pursuing some kind of reconciliation, I hope that they can protect collective interests:

 When it comes to anti-semitism, judge Ireland not by what it says, or what it says it will do, but what it actually does.